About Argentina and the travel:

 Is Argentina safe?

 Definitely!
-Argentina is considered to be one of the most politically stable countries in South America.
+Argentina is considered one of the safest countries in South America.

-You will find no safer place than within the rural areas where in our lodges are located.
+You will find no safer place than the rural areas where our lodges are located.
 Although, like

 any country with major cities such as Buenos Aires, Argentina can have a problem with petty crime

 pertaining to tourist.
 Our advice, use common sense.
 Keep belongings or bags within eyes sight at all times and refrain from wearing flashy jewelry when visiting major cities.

 What are Argentina’s entry requirements?